koshatul/bookmarks/README.md

 - [About upcoming limits on trusted certificates](https://support.apple.com/en-us/HT211025): TLS server certificates issued on or after September 1, 2020 00:00 GMT/UTC must not have a validity period greater than 398 days.
 - [Requirements for trusted certificates in iOS 13 and macOS 10.15](https://support.apple.com/en-au/HT210176): TLS server certificates must have a validity period of 825 days or fewer (as expressed in the NotBefore and NotAfter fields of the certificate).
 - [UPS Server on Raspberry Pi (or any Linux)](https://www.reddit.com/r/homelab/comments/5ssb5h/ups_server_on_raspberry_pi/): Excellent guide for setting up NUT on Linux for a network (Synology setup as well).
+- [awesome-baraemetal](https://github.com/alexellis/awesome-baremetal): Bare-metal is awesome.
+Let's share our favourite tools.
+- [tinkerbell](https://docs.tinkerbell.org/): Tinkerbell is an open-source, bare metal provisioning engine, built by the team at Equinix Metal.

 ## Terminology

 - [Fog computing](https://en.wikipedia.org/wiki/Fog_computing): Fog computing is an architecture that uses edge devices to carry out a substantial amount of computation, storage, and communication locally and routed over the Internet backbone.
 - [NTRIP](https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol): The Networked Transport of RTCM via Internet Protocol (NTRIP) is a protocol for streaming differential GPS (DGPS) data over the Internet in accordance with specification sold by RTCM.

+## Virtualisation

+- [XCP-ng](https://xcp-ng.org/): Based on XenServer, XCP-ng is the result of massive cooperation between individuals and companies, to deliver a product without limits.
+No restrictions on features and every bit available on GitHub!.